jakearchibald/jakearchibald.com/static-build/posts/2021/04/io-site-perf/index.md

 ---
-title: Auditing the Google I/O site
+title: Performance-testing the Google I/O site
 date: 2021-04-30 01:00:00
 summary: Deep-diving on the load performance of the Google I/O website.
 meta: Deep-diving on the load performance of the Google I/O website.